brummer10/sf2generate/README.md

     <img src="https://github.com/brummer10/sf2generate/blob/main/sf2generate-settings.png?raw=true" />
 </p>

-A pitch detector will then calculate the RootKey and the Pitch correction to be used in the SoundFont.
+The pitch detector will then calculate the RootKey and the Pitch correction to be used in the SoundFont.
-You could still change that to your needs, if you wish.
+You could still change that to your needs before generate the SoundFont.

 As well you could set the values in percent for Chorus and Reverb.